theezak/BloomFilters/README.md

 # Invertible Bloom Filters
 On using invertible Bloom filters for estimating differences between sets of key/value pairs.
 Written in C#.

 The goal is to efficiently determine the differences between two sets of key/value pairs.
 The first approach is based upon invertible Bloom filters, as described in "What’s the Difference?
 Efﬁcient Set Reconciliation without Prior Context" (David Eppstein, Michael T. Goodrich, Frank Uyeda, George Varghese, 2011, http://conferences.sigcomm.org/sigcomm/2011/papers/sigcomm/p218.pdf) .
 A similar data structure, but not extended to detect set differences, is described in "Invertible Bloom Lookup Tables" (Michael T. Goodrich, Michael Mitzenmacher, 2015, http://arxiv.org/pdf/1101.2245v3.pdf).
+The basic observation is that an invertible Bloom filter with a capacity equal to the size of the difference rather than the size of the sets, yields a good estimate of the difference between two sets.
+A side note is that a highly compressed Bloom filter like this should never be used for membership tests.

-After implementing the data structure, it was noted that the data structure detected changes in the keys, but did not perform equally well at detecting changes in the values.
-An alternative solution is presented in the form of a reverse invertible Bloom filter (see in https://drive.google.com/file/d/0B1bvyH2cU0m4N3BEWWQxWV9PUmc/view?usp=sharing ).
+After implementing the data structure, it was noted that the invertible Bloom filter detected changes in the keys, but did not perform equally well at detecting changes in the values.
+An alternative solution is presented in the form of a reverse invertible Bloom filter (see https://drive.google.com/file/d/0B1bvyH2cU0m4N3BEWWQxWV9PUmc/view?usp=sharing for an introduction).

 Included with the reverse invertible Bloom Filter implementation is a strata estimator (as described in http://conferences.sigcomm.org/sigcomm/2011/papers/sigcomm/p218.pdf ).
 Based upon the strata estimator, a hybrid strata estimator is implemented utilizing the b-bit minwise hash (see http://research.microsoft.com/pubs/120078/wfc0398-liPS.pdf).